 Writer & Editor

-I'm an award-winning writer and editor who loves to craft editorial with heart.
+I'm an award-winning writer and editor who crafts editorial with heart.
 I specialize in storytelling about health and wellbeing.
 I'm skilled at tackling sensitive topics and translating complex scientific concepts for a broad audience.
-My background in journalism and creative production means it’s easy for me to adapt storytelling to reach new audiences across all platforms—digital, audio, social and even apps.
+I’m a creative-meets-strategist type, so I love the challenge of adapting storytelling to reach new audiences across audio, newsletters, video and other emerging platforms.
 I thrive in collaborative, purpose-driven environments.

 I run an editorial consulting business, Kairos Studio, where I work with organizations, authors, and brands to hone their science and health storytelling.
-Before that, I was a Senior Editor at Malcolm Gladwell’s audio company, Pushkin Industries, and an editorial producer at the audio storytelling startup Gimlet Media/Spotify and National Public Radio.
-I also write a weekly newsletter celebrating the senses called “Making Sense.”
+Before that, I was a Senior Editor at the award-winning podcast company, Pushkin Industries, where I spearheaded client projects for Apple and Johns Hopkins University, and an editorial producer at the audio storytelling startup Gimlet Media/Spotify and National Public Radio.
+I also write a newsletter celebrating the senses called “Making Sense.”
 I interview artists and thinkers about their relationship to the senses, and make them a bouquet based on our conversation.

 Health & Wellbeing Highlights:

-I launched and spearheaded the editorial production plan for “Time to Walk,” Apple's first storytelling project exclusive to Fitness+ on the Apple Watch.
+• I launched and managed the internal editorial production plan for Apple’s “Time to Walk,” the company’s first storytelling project exclusive to Fitness+ on the Apple Watch.
 The show, which explores wellbeing and mental health, reaches more than 100 million Apple Watch users.
 It won a Webby Award for its work in health, science and education.

-I directed story editing for a Johns Hopkins audio storytelling project about bioethics.
+• I shaped the story and the creative direction of the Johns Hopkins audio storytelling project about bioethics.
 The project won a Signal Award for Best Science Show.

-I was a researcher and contributing editor for Dr. Maya Shankar’s upcoming book “The Other Side of Change.”
+• I was a developmental editor and researcher for Dr. Maya Shankar’s book “The Other Side of Change.”

 Additional storytelling: